clean-code-craft-tcq-4/tdd-buckets-varunbh79/README.md

 1. Write the smallest possible failing test: give input `4,5`. assert output to be `4-5, 2`.
 1. Write the minimum amount of code that'll make it pass.
 1. Refactor any assumptions, continue to pass this test.
 Do not add any code without a corresponding test.

+###
+Implemented A2D Converter functionality with test case for 12-bit input